innoq/typescript-base-app/README.md

 * The `DbFactory` class does not have a reconnect mechanism in case the first database connection fails.
 * There are currently **no validations** for incoming http payloads in place.
 Please add some before you put anything in production ([joi](https://github.com/hapijs/joi) is a popular choice for more complex validations).
 * I included some tests, mainly to show how tests can be done easily.
 You should probably have better test coverage.
+* Please **update** these projects dependencies before you use it.

 If you there is anything you don't understand, bugs or requests, please don't hesitate to write me a mail.

+## More advanced stuff